,

 January needs warmth.
 And we certainly do – at least I do!

 So the color of the month for January is orange.
 Like the glow.
 Like the sun shining in the winter morning mist.
 Like rust – the old iron that slowly gives up its resistance.
-Or like the cunning lynx: glowing orange like a small torch in the white snow.
-It knows where it is going – and reminds us to trust our own path.
+Or like the sly lynx: glowing orange like a small torch in the white snow.
+He knows where he is going – and reminds us to trust our own path.

-Orange brings warmth to what is happening and we give up some of our distance.
-Perhaps we no longer feel like outsiders, but part of a living fabric.
+Orange brings warmth to what is happening and I perhaps give up some of my distance.
+For a moment, I no longer feel like an outsider, but part of a living fabric.

-Orange is a friendly reminder: everything around you is alive.
+Orange is a friendly reminder: everything around me is alive.

-And some of it could even support you – if you let it.
+And some of it could even support me – if I let it.

 It says: You are connected.
 Even today.
 That’s already something.